alikureishy/AI-isolation/README.md

 ##### Board Evaluation Functions

 Due to the exponential nature of game tree exploration, memory and time constraints can be limiting.
 It is therefore usually infeasible to explore very deep into the tree on any turn.
-In this scenario, heuristics to determine the advantage that a given board configuration confers to the given player can be helpful at approximating the advantage of a given manouvre.
+In this scenario, heuristics to *quantify the advantage that a given board configuration confers to the given player, relative to other board configurations*, can be helpful at approximating the best choice among possible moves for that player.
 The effectiveness of the heuristic can be the differentiating factor for winning or losing the game.

-Therefore, several different mechanisms have been explored here, with a brief analysis of the performance.
+Therefore, several different mechanisms have been explored here, with a brief analysis of the performance of each.

 ###### Win-Lose score (winlose_score())

 This scoring only looks at the end game -- i.e, whether the player has actually won or lost.
 Any other game position returns a score of 0.
-Any useful utilization of this heuristic alone would require the game tree to be expanded all the way to the end.
-In the absence of such an expansion, this scoring mechanism offers no useful information.
+I wouldn't even call this a heuristic function because any useful information here would require the game tree to be expanded all the way to the end.

 ```
     if game.is_loser(player):